 Salem is a city best seen with a guide, and there are many choices around town.
 Having lived in Salem all my life, I’m happy to share tips, suggestions and some local color commentary along the way to enhance your visit.
-Our “walk and talk” will last about 2 hours and cover about 2 miles, visiting at least 15-20 sites.
-We’ll move at a relaxed pace that is comfortable for the group.
-Our tour is entirely outdoors so be prepared for whatever the weather brings.
+Our tours will move at a relaxed pace that is comfortable for the group.
+We will be entirely outdoors so be prepared for whatever the weather brings.
 Salem is an old city with lots of uneven sidewalks.
 Seating and restrooms are limited to public spots along the route.
 I specialize in smaller tours that will allow more interaction between guests and myself.
 A portion of proceeds are donated to non-profit youth organizations in the city of Salem.

 Salem Witch Trials History

 While none of the innocent victims who lost their lives between June and September 1692 were ‘witches’, this dark time in our history continues to attract visitors from around the world.
 Sites related to the Salem Witch Trials include:

 Olde Salem Burial Ground

 Extra note: If you have a car and are interested in the history of the Salem Witch Trials, there are many additional sites in Danvers, MA which was Olde Salem Village back in 1692.
 A good link to Danvers sites is: http://salem.lib.virginia.edu/Danvers.html.